Table of Contents

 Normal waves vs Tsunami waves

-- As tsunami waves are long wavelength waves, they cannot be perceived in deep oceans.
-Their amplitude is negligible when compared with their wavelength and hence the waves go unnoticed in deep oceans.
+- Their amplitude is negligible when compared with their wavelength, and hence the waves go unnoticed in deep oceans.

 2004 Indian Ocean Tsunami